fivetran/dbt_fivetran_log/README.md

 on the best workflow for contributing to a package.

 ## Resources:
+- Find all of Fivetran's pre-built dbt packages in our [dbt hub](https://hub.getdbt.com/fivetran/)
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next
 - Reach out to solutions@fivetran.com for any package assistance
 - Learn more about Fivetran [in the Fivetran docs](https://fivetran.com/docs)